-In order for healthcare facilities, hospitals and clinics to contain fraud or unintentional fraud, hiring to certified medical billing and coding services is of utmost importance.
+In order for healthcare facilities, hospitals and clinics to contain fraud or unintentional fraud, hiring to certified medical billing and coding services are of utmost importance.

 Today millions of healthcare claims are processed every year by private insurers and governmental agencies like Medicare and Medicaid.
 Healthcare providers that submit incorrect or erroneous claims may face allegations of fraud.
 This might result in fines and loss of reputation and good industry standing.